 Sure, you may have it in your head or have a general idea, but if it’s written and you can refer to it every day or every week, your success rate increases by about 75%

-Writing it down solidifies your self-commitment and clarifies what you need to do to reach the desired goals.
+Writing it down solidifies your self-commitment and clarifies what you need to do to reach the desired career goals.
 It’s never too late, go ahead and write it down.

 What is the biggest motivation for achieving your goals?
 How will your life improve?
 How will the lives of those connected to improve?